 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
 At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
 The term “recreation in the motor pool,” which they borrowed from the 194th Tank Battalion, meant they actually worked until 4:30 in the afternoon.

+During the attack, American pilots attempted to get their planes off the ground.
+As they roared down the runway, Japanese fighters strafed the planes causing them to swerve, crash, and burn.
+Those that did get airborne were barely off the ground when they were hit.
+The planes exploded and crashed to the ground tumbling down the runways.
 When the Japanese were finished, there was not much left of the airfield.
-Since the company bivouac was near the main road between the fort and airfield, the soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything else that could carry the wounded was in use.
-When the hospital filled, they watched the medics placed the wounded under the building.
+The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything that could carry the wounded was in use.
+When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.
+That night, most men slept under their tanks since it was safer than sleeping in their tents.
+They had no idea that they had slept their last night in a bed.
+They lived through two more attacks on December 10 and 13.

 Recalling the march he said, “I’d always make it a point not to be near the front of the line.”
 The reason for this was those at the front of the line had resumed the march first, while those further back often got a longer rest; sometimes days.